CosmicScale/PSBBN-Definitive-English-Patch/README.md

 **Enabling Virtualization:**
 It may be necessary to enable SVM Mode (for AMD CPUs) or VT-x (for Intel CPUs) in your BIOS settings if it is not already enabled.
 Instructions on how to do this can be found [here](https://www.elevenforum.com/t/enable-or-disable-cpu-virtualization-in-uefi-bios-firmware-settings-on-windows-pc.4928/).

-Download the **PSBBN Launcher for Windows** [here](https://github.com/CosmicScale/PSBBN-Definitive-English-Patch/releases/download/latest/PSBBN-Launcher-For-Windows.ps1).
+Download the **PSBBN Launcher for Windows [here](https://github.com/CosmicScale/PSBBN-Definitive-English-Patch/releases/download/latest/PSBBN-Launcher-For-Windows.ps1**)**.

 **Set the PowerShell Execution Policy:**
 Before running the script for the first time, you must change the execution policy in PowerShell: